twistresources/docker-mysql-phpmyadmin/README.md

     $ db/dbstop

-After end restart the database will be empty, but can be reloaded using
+After each restart the database will be empty, but can be reloaded with the most recently dumped contents using

     $ db/dbload